K-atc/libfuzzer-mutation-graph-tool/README.md

     <FILE>    A mutation graph file.

 SUBCOMMANDS:
-    help      Prints this message or the help of the given subcommand(s) leaves    List leaf nodes.
+    deriv     Analyze derivation of OFFSET of SHA1 help      Prints this message or the help of the given subcommand(s) leaves    List leaf nodes.
     ls        List nodes.
-    parse     Just parse mutation graph file.
+    origin    Find origin seeds on each offset of SHA1 parse     Just parse mutation graph file.
     plot      Plot mutation graph file and save as PNG, SVG.
               This command requires graphviz.
     pred      List predecessor of given node.
     roots     List root nodes.
 ```